wagjo/cfj/cfj2/README.md

 `lein run`

-or `lein uberjar` and than `java -jar cfj2-0.1.0-SNAPSHOT-standalone.jar`
+or `lein uberjar` and then `java -jar cfj2-0.1.0-SNAPSHOT-standalone.jar`

 ## How it is done

 * Clojure code is in `cfj/uppercaser.clj`
 * Java code is in `uppercaser/Main.java`

 Clojure code is AOTed (compiled ahead of time) in order to generate java classes.
-There classes are then used from java code.
+These classes are then used from java code.
 As calling clojure code from java is nonstandard for leiningen, we have to reverse the compilation in leiningen, so that clojure code is AOTed before java class is compiled.

 In `project.clj`
 * Specify paths for java and clojure code